 - ½ cup unsalted butter soft

-- 5 tablespoon icing sugar will add this to the dough
+- 5 tablespoon powder sugar will add this to the dough

-- 1 cup icing sugar to roll the cookies
+- 1 cup powder sugar to coat the cookies

 - ¼ teaspoon salt

 - 5 tablespoon chopped toasted walnuts or pecans

 - Preheat the oven to 180C/350F.
 Line a baking tray with parchment paper or a silicone mat, in case you don’t have both to line the tray with, then grease and dust the baking tray with flour.